Texas drivers should be aware of these common car accident causes

 Although drivers are responsible for making sure that the brakes work well and the tires are in good repair, some vehicle defects are the manufacturer’s fault.
 If the defect is serious enough, an accident can occur.
 Figuring out what happened with a vehicle is part of car collision investigations.

 While all of these causes of car accidents might seem different, they all have a common thread: most of these factors involve negligence in some way or another.
-Whether you were hit by a drunk driver or someone who chose to run a red light, consulting with our team at the law firm of Williams & Brown can help you get the compensation you need to recover from your injuries and damages.
+Whether you were hit by a drunk driver or someone who chose to run a red light, consulting with our team at the law firm of Brown Trial Firm can help you get the compensation you need to recover from your injuries and damages.